quicwg/base-drafts/draft-ietf-quic-transport.md

-When an endpoint issues a connection ID, it MUST accept packets that carry this connection ID for the duration of the connection or until its peer invalidates the connection ID via a RETIRE_CONNECTION_ID frame ({{frame-retire-connection-id}}).
-Connection IDs that are issued and not retired are considered active; any active connection ID is valid for use with the current connection at any time, in any packet type.
+When an endpoint issues a connection ID, it MUST accept packets that carry this connection ID for the duration of the connection or until its peer invalidates the connection ID via a RETIRE_CONNECTION_ID frame ({{frame-retire-connection-id}}) or it invalidates the connection ID by increasing the the Retire Prior To field.
+Connection IDs that are issued and not retired via either of these two mechanisms are considered active; any active connection ID is valid for use with the current connection at any time, in any packet type.
 This includes the connection ID issued by the server via the preferred_address transport parameter.

 An endpoint SHOULD ensure that its peer has a sufficient number of available and unused connection IDs.
 Endpoints store received connection IDs for future use